Partialism

 In practice

 Partialism is expressed across a spectrum.
 At one end is a mild preference in which a body part heightens otherwise ordinary attraction; at the other is a strongly focused interest in which that part is the central or even necessary stimulus for arousal.
-Many specific interests catalogued elsewhere in this directory are instances of partialism: for example a toe fetish, a beard fetish, a lip fetish, or muscle worship.
 Expression typically involves visual appreciation, touch, and particular grooming or adornment of the favoured area, between consenting adults.
+Because the concept is an umbrella, its everyday forms are the individual interests it contains rather than a single characteristic behaviour.

 Psychology

+No single cause is established.
 Proposed mechanisms mirror those for fetishism generally.
-Associative learning, arousal becoming conditioned to a body part repeatedly paired with sexual experience, is the most commonly cited account, consistent with Krafft-Ebing's and Ellis's original emphasis on early experience.
-A distinct neurological hypothesis was offered by V. S. Ramachandran, who suggested that the high frequency of foot interest reflects the adjacency of the foot and genital representations on the brain's somatosensory map (the cortical homunculus); the evidence is suggestive rather than settled, and a 2013 analysis disputed the correlation.
+Associative learning, in which arousal becomes conditioned to a body part repeatedly paired with sexual experience, is the most commonly cited account, consistent with Krafft-Ebing's and Ellis's original emphasis on early experience.
+A distinct neurological hypothesis was offered by V. S. Ramachandran, who suggested that the high frequency of foot interest reflects the adjacency of the foot and genital representations on the brain's somatosensory map (the cortical homunculus); the evidence is suggestive rather than settled, and a later analysis disputed the correlation.
 Overall the evidence base for any single causal mechanism remains thin and contested, and mild body-part preferences are best understood as a normal-range feature of desire rather than as pathology.

 Prevalence & culture